Affiliate Disclaimers and Earnings Disclosures

 Hey everyone, Bobby Davis here.

 I feel strongly about transparency on the web, so I want you to know that I’ve listed certain guitar products on this site, and links to those products, that I will earn a small “affiliate commission” for if you ultimately decide to purchase them.
-You do not pay anything extra; the commission comes to me from Amazon.com.
+You do not pay anything extra; the commission comes to me from the product manufacturer (or, in some cases, from Amazon.com).

 However, I only earn that commission if you specifically purchase by clicking through the links on my site.
 So, if you’re not okay with this commission, simply do not click the link on my site and instead purchase the product as you normally would: by going directly to your favorite online/offline retailer.